drego85/DDoS-PHP-Script/README.md

 ## Parameters

-<pre>host	REQUIRED specify IP or HOSTNAME
+<pre>help	Print this help summary page
-pass	REQUIRED only if used from webserver port	OPTIONAL if not specified a random ports will be selected time	OPTIONAL seconds to keep the DDoS alive, required if packet is not used
+host	REQUIRED specify IP or HOSTNAME pass	REQUIRED only if used from webserver port	OPTIONAL if not specified a random ports will be selected time	OPTIONAL seconds to keep the DDoS alive, required if packet is not used